Golem-Base/docs/part2.md

 3. Optionally run the code (unless you already have a private.key file)

-4. Add funds using the address embedded in the private.key file
+4. Add funds using the address embedded in the private.key file.
+We'll obtain the funds from a "faucet" for our test network called Kaolin.

-5. Create TypeScript code that connects to the node, stores two entities, and retrieves them.
+5. Create TypeScript code that connects to the node on Kaolin, stores two entities, and retrieves them.

+6. We also provide an optional bonus section that contains code for checking your balance.

 This will provide an easy starting point that you can build on for your own applications.